 As soon as we got out of the boat we were lucky enough to watch a turtle feeding on sea-grass.
 It decided to give us a show and swam to the surface and back down – a couple of us were happy to catch that on video.

-I will leave you with a picture and short video I took of our underwater experience between the two places (Hol Chan and Shark Ray Alley.)
+A short video I took of our underwater experience between the two places (Hol Chan and Shark Ray Alley.)
 I got some great sea-life footage – enjoy.

 Our adventure made us hungry so Aimee suggested we go for deep fried pickles.
 This was a tasty new treat I had not tried before.
 Aimee said they were cooked a few seconds too long, but that did not stop either of us from clearing our plates.
 I will definitely try them again – love the panko breading.